The Column: Part 2

 Years later, Tiberius has built up the settlement into a Roman town.
 Trajan sends a Roman official to legally declare it to be a municipality.
 During the ceremony the official is killed by an arrow — shot by one of Gerula's men.
 The colony nevertheless prospers.
 The blinded Sabinus becomes the local schoolteacher, instructing the children in Roman culture.
 Andrada, however, also passes on Dacian lore and stories of pre-Roman times to her son.
 Decebalus's grandson is now fully grown, becoming the potential new king Gerula wants him to be.
 Gerula decides it is time to launch the war of liberation against the Romans and their collaborators.
 A shipment of mined gold is attacked.
 Almost all those travelling with it, including Ciungu, are killed.
 One man is left alive to tell Tiberius that all such "traitors" will be killed.
 Tiberius is furious.
 He arranges a meeting with Gerula and tells him that if the Romans and the Dacians continue to attack each other, they will only weaken the country, making it ripe for invasion by the barbarians to the north.
 Gerula ponders this possibility.
 While doing so, he comes across Tiberius' young son, who has wandered away from the town to explore.
 Talking to him, he realises that Dacia's heritage still lives in its new generation under Roman rule.

 Just as Tiberius predicted, the chief of the northern barbarians plans to use the disorder in Dacia to expand into its territory.
-He meets with Gerula and suggests they join together to expel the Romans.
+He meets with Gerula and suggests they join to expel the Romans.
 Gerula decides that such an alliance would only replace invaders who brought civilization, with invaders who will bring barbarism.
 He convinces Decebalus's grandson to aid the Romans.
 The barbarian chief launches his attack on the Roman town.
 Tiberius has prepared sophisticated defences, but the force of the barbarian attack threatens to overwhelm the Romans until the free Dacians come to their aid in a cavalry attack.
 Tiberius sends in the Roman cavalry to support them and the barbarians are crushed.
 However, Decebalus's grandson is killed in the battle.
 Devastated, Gerula realises his dream of a restored Dacian kingdom is over.
 As Tiberius approaches the body of Decebalus' grandson, Gerula imagines he intends to decapitate him, as he did his grandfather.
 Confused and distraught, Gerula attacks and kills Tiberius.

 Tiberius' body is brought back to the town accompanied by a chastened Gerula.
 As Andrada laments, Gerula tells the dead man's son that his father was a great warrior who fought for his people, and that he must grow up to defend the new country his father helped create.